sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 Let us take a look at service assignments from a Global Account.
-Every service listed in the BTP has its charges which are known as “ service plan” and “quota” to understand the number of units and their usage.
+Every service listed in the BTP has its charges, which are known as “ service plan” and “quota,” to understand the number of units and their usage.
 Taking an example, the image below details some of the free services and a few that are not included as free tiers.

 ![Find the Free Tier service plans](images/3_free_tier_service_plans.png)

 With the Integration Suite, we see that the free tier is applicable and we can also see that the assigned quota is 1 which is already consumed by one subaccount.

-In case the user tries to assign the free tier services to more than one subaccount, a clear message is displayed which indicates that the free service is already in use as shown below.
+If the user tries to assign the free tier services to more than one subaccount, a clear message is displayed indicating that the free service is already in use, as shown below.

 ![Available Free Tier service plans](images/4_available_plans_free_tier.png)